 Private Guided Safaris Tours.
 Book your Tailor-made Overland South African Tour

-Upon your arrival at the "Mother City" of Cape Town you will be collected from the airport by Far and Wild Safaris and taken on a short orientation tour of this magnificent city, before being taken to your hotel close to the Victoria and Alfred Waterfront where you spend two nights.
+Upon your arrival at the “Mother City” of Cape Town you will be collected from the airport and taken on a short orientation tour of this magnificent city, before being taken to your hotel where you spend two nights.
 This is a city with a diverse range of attractions, sights and activities on offer - Cape Town has something for everyone.
 From the landmark beaches of Clifton and Camps Bay to the vibrant Victoria & Alfred Waterfront and Cape Town city centre, the scenery of the Cape Peninsula and more - time spent in Cape Town will not be forgotten.

 For your own account, should you wish, and with weather permitting, we can visit Table Mountain before proceeding to the hotel.

-We will overnight at one of the many accommodation options in this city, depending on your budget.
+We overnight at any one of the many accommodation options that are found in this city, depending on your budget.
 This evening you are at leisure.